 - Been determined eligible for or collected Washington State unemployment insurance (UI Benefits) in the last 48 months, or

 - Collected Washington State unemployment insurance (UI Benefits) in the last 24 months, or

-- · Received a Lay-off Notice, or
+- Received a Lay-off Notice, or

-- · A Displaced Homemaker, or
+- A Displaced Homemaker, or

-- · Been Displaced Self-employed, or
+- Been Displaced Self-employed, or

-- · Disaster Impacted Worker, or
+- Disaster Impacted Worker, or

 - Discharged Veteran within the last 48 months or Active Duty Military who has received an official separation notice.

-Qualified students may receive initial assistance with tuition and fees, books, dependent care, and other costs in addition to educational advising.
-This assistance can be applied to any one of more than 22 professional-technical programs offered at Olympic College, or to customized job skills training.
+Qualified students may receive initial assistance with tuition and fees, books, dependent care and other costs.
+This assistance can be applied to any one of more than 22 professional-technical programs offered at OC, or to customized job skills training.